A Walk through Safed

 Ma’alot Oley HaGardom and back to your car:

-Take the far-right Hatam Sofer St. and continue on this street until you come to the main stairway Ma’a lot Oley HaGardom.
-You can see the original post office building at the top of the stairway, including its searchlight.
-To visit the town, its restaurants and cafes, and for a view of the Davidka turn to the left.
-Otherwise, turn right down the stairway to your car.
+• Take the far-right Hatam Sofer St. and continue on this street until you come to the main stairway Ma’a lot Oley HaGardom.
+The original post office building is at the top of the stairway, including its searchlight.
+Turn to your right down the stairway to your car.

 Interior water plumbing is a relatively recent phenomenon.
 This water cistern in Beit HaMeiri is fed from rain water.